 If you are not yet 65, or eligible for a Social Security disability benefit, you are not eligible for Medicare.
 In order to get healthcare coverage, you will need to purchase an active healthcare plan.
 Many individuals have health benefits offered through their employer in which the cost is shared by the employee and employer.
 Employers may offer a tier of plans with differing benefits, such as deductible levels, types of services covered, and maximum out-of-pocket costs.
 Be sure to review the plans and costs available to you in order to choose a plan that works for you.
 You should also review the plan's Summary of Benefits and Coverage to understand the plan's coverage and your out-of-pocket costs.

-- If you are an active cleric or a lay employee of The Episcopal Church, see Medical Plans for information about the healthcare plans offered by the Medical Trust.
+- If you are an active cleric or a lay employee of The Episcopal Church, see Medical Plans for information about the healthcare plans offered by The Episcopal Church Medical Trust (Medical Trust).
 You can also speak to your diocesan administrator about the plans offered.

 - If you are not eligible for coverage through the Medical Trust, check with your spouse’s employer about the benefits offered.